Maikuh/dr-utils/README.md

 Language: **English** / [Español](docs/README.es.md)

-Dominican Republic Utils (hence, `dr-utils`) is a JavaScript library built with TypeScript for utilities relevant to the Dominican Republic, such as Cedula, RNC, and NCF validation and formatting.
+Dominican Republic Utils (hence, `dr-utils`) is a JavaScript library built with TypeScript for utilities relevant to the Dominican Republic, such as Cedula, RNC, NCF and Phone Number validation and formatting.

 ## Installation